Seafood restaurants Paris

 Looking for incredible seafood restaurants during your stay in Paris?
-Our guide has the low-down on the top spots to get your oyster, lobster & fish fix whilst in the city of light.
+This guide has the lowdown on the best spots to get your oyster, lobster, and fish fix while in the City of Light.

-If you’re after oysters with a traditional mignonette sauce or moules frites with a glass of Chablis, read on to discover our favourite spots in Paris.
+From oysters with classic mignonette sauce to moules-frites paired with a crisp glass of Chablis, read on to discover my favourite seafood spots in Paris.

 The Best Seafood Restaurants in Paris